grellyd/grellyddotcom/content/about/_index.md

 @grellyd most places online.

-I'm a twenty-something who likes working on his laptop and adventuring outside.
+I'm a late twenty-something who likes working on his laptop and adventuring outside.
 Overall I'm always looking for my next adventure.

 If you are looking for my C.V. jump to my [resume](/resume).